-Q: Mr. Attorney General, last week you announced a leadership change at the ATF.
-Can you tell us why you chose that time to announce it given the ongoing -- (inaudible) -- probe and the congressional inquiry?
+PARTICIPANT: Mr. Attorney General, last week you announced a leadership change at the ATF.
+Can you tell us why you chose that time to announce it, given the ongoing General's probe and the congressional inquiry?
 Do you feel like -- what was your reason for that?

-ATTY GEN. HOLDER: Well, the change was made to -- with the best interests of ATF at heart.
-(Inaudible) -- made the determination that a leadership change was appropriate in order to allow the men and women at ATF to focus on their critical public safety mission and to make sure that we had the leadership in place that would be helpful in that regard.
+MR. HOLDER: The change was made with the best interest of ATF at heart.
+I reached the -- made the determination that a leadership change was appropriate in order to allow the men and women at ATF to focus on their critical public safety mission and to make sure that we had the leadership in place that would be helpful in that regard.

 Todd Jones is a person I've known for a good number of years.
-He's been a great United States attorney, a great assistant United States attorney, and I think he will bring wonderful leadership to the ATF.
-I spoke to Ken Nelson about the need for the change, and he agreed with me.
+He's been a great United States Attorney and great Assistant United States Attorney, and I think he will bring wonderful leadership to the ATF.
+I spoke to Ken Melson about the need for the change, and he agreed with me.